espressif/esp-hosted/esp_hosted_fg/README.md

   - Linux hosts support OTA update (Over The Air ESP firmware update) in C and python
   - MCU hosts can refer to the same for their development
   - For detailed documentation, please read [ota_update.md](docs/Linux_based_host/ota_update.md).
-- Features awaiting:
-  - ESP32-C6 support for MCU
-  - SDIO support with MCU host
-  - LWIP integration at MCU host
-  - Bluetooth stack at MCU host
-  - ESP chipsets acting as MCU host (ESP as slave <----> ESP as host)

 ---